Cerebrum

 Individuals in the experimental group showed an overall improvement in all cognitive, personal and social functions compared with the control group.

-In particular, statistically significant> improvement was demonstrated in the four areas inherent in primary needs in bipolar disorder.
+In particular, a statistically significant improvement (p < 0.05) was observed across the four domains related to primary needs in bipolar disorder.

 Cognition